-Cannot delete file(s) on root zfs filesystem if disk is full

 The problem is that with copy-on-write, when you delete a file you must create a new copy of the meta data which means a new tree, ultimately.
 Its not possible to avoid this, but it is possible that we should ultimately be able to have a reserve, and only allow operations which will ultimately remove data once the pool is reduced to nothing more than this reserve.

-Updated by Jon Strabala almost 9 years ago
+Updated by Jon Strabala about 11 years ago

 - Difficulty set to Medium